Bruce Allen (American football): Coaching career

 Allen began his coaching career in 1978 when was hired as a graduate assistant at Arizona State University to serve on the football coaching staff under head coach Frank Kush.
 In 1979, Allen was the head football coach at Occidental College, a small NCAA Division III school in Los Angeles, where he led them to a 2–6–1 record before resigning after the season to coach the Los Angeles Thunderbolts of the California Football League in 1980.

 Executive career

+CFL

+In 1982, Allen's father was named team president of the Montreal Alouettes of the Canadian Football League.
+The younger Allen joined the team as vice president of operations and was given oversight of the team's marketing, promotion, and finance departments.
+George Allen left the Alouettes after two months due to the team's financial troubles and the club folded not long after.

 USFL

-Allen was the general manager of the Chicago Blitz in 1983 and Arizona Wranglers in 1984.
+George Allen was named head coach of the United States Football League's Chicago Blitz on June 21, 1982 and Allen joined the team as general manager.
+On September 30, 1983, Blitz owner Edward Diethrich swapped franchises with Arizona Wranglers owner Jim Joseph.
+Both Allens and most of the Blitz players moved to the Wranglers for the 1984 season.
+Allen resigned on October 30, 1984, stating that he could "no longer promise our players a winning program" due to a pending merger with the Oklahoma Outlaws.

+Player agent

+In 1985, Allen founded GBA Sportsworld, an athlete representation and marketing company.
+His clients included David Fulcher, Craig Heyward, Ickey Woods, Tony Woods, Ed Simmons, Mike Utley, Joe Tofflemire, Darryl Clack, and Tom Gibson.

 Oakland Raiders

-Allen founded GBA Sportsworld in 1985, an athlete representation and marketing company.
-He joined the Oakland Raiders organization as a senior executive in 1995, specializing in salary cap management and free agency negotiations.
+Allen joined the Oakland Raiders organization as a senior executive in 1995, specializing in salary cap management and free agency negotiations.
 He won the George Young Executive of the Year award with the club during their AFC Championship year in 2002.

+In 1995, Allen made the news by flying to Utah on behalf of the Raiders to offer a three-year, $1.5 million contract to standout BYU football player Eli Herring who was drafted in the sixth round.
+Herring had announced he would not play in the NFL due to his religious beliefs against working on Sundays, but the Raiders hoped he would eventually change his mind.
+However, Herring declined Allen's offer.
+Herring rejected the offer.